-- ment Security Object) and use them in this order22.
-The PACE terminal uses randomly and (almost) uniformly selected nonces, if required by the protocols (for generating ephemeral keys for Diffie-Hellmann). - 3.
-The related terminals need not to use any own credentials. - 4.
-The related terminals securely store the Country Signing Public Key and the Document Signer Public Key (in form of C{CSCA} and C{DS}) in order to enable and to perform Passive Authentication of the travel document (determination of the authenticity of data groups stored in the travel document, [ICAO9303-1]). - 5.
-The related terminals and their environment must ensure confidentiality and integrity of respective data handled by them (e.g. confidentiality of the PACE passwords, integrity of PKI certificates), where it is necessary for a secure operation of the TOE according to the current ST. - Application Note 21: OE.Terminal completely covers and extends "OE.Exam_MRTD", "OE.Passive_Auth_Verif" and "OE.Prot_Logical_MRTD" from BAC PP [BACPassPP].
+- 3. The related terminals need not to use any own credentials. - 4.
+The related terminals securely store the Country Signing Public Key and the Document Signer Public Key (in form of CCSCA and CDS) in order to enable and to perform Passive Authentication of the travel document (determination of the authenticity of data groups stored in the travel document, [ICAO9303-1]). - 5.
+The related terminals and their environment must ensure confidentiality and integrity of respective data handled by them (e.g. confidentiality of the PACE passwords, integrity of PKI certificates), where it is necessary for a secure operation of the TOE according to the current ST. - Application Note 22: OE.Terminal completely covers and extends "OE.Exam\MRTD", "OE.Passive\Auth\Verif" and "OE.Prot\Logical\MRTD" from BAC PP [BACPassPP].